Nikhil-Doye/Hotel-Reservation-Prediction/README.md

 ---

+## 🐳 Docker-in-Docker (DinD) Usage

+To enable dynamic and containerized builds within the CI/CD pipeline, this project leverages **Docker-in-Docker (DinD)** in Jenkins:

+### 🔧 Why DinD?

+- Allows Jenkins agents to **build, run, and push Docker images** as part of the pipeline.
+- Ensures each build runs in **isolated containers**, avoiding interference from other builds.
+- Simplifies deployment by allowing end-to-end container lifecycle management inside Jenkins.

+### 🛠️ How It Works

+- Jenkins spins up a containerized agent that has Docker installed.
+- That agent itself **runs Docker inside Docker** to build the ML app container.
+- The container is then pushed to a **Docker registry** or deployed directly to **Google Cloud Run**.

+---

 ## ✅ 8.
 Final Output

 A fully automated, scalable, and reproducible ML pipeline, ending in a deployed ML-powered application.